 - The Caregiver Support Project provides support and assistance to family members, friends and neighbors who care for loved ones with dementia at home on a 24-hour basis.
 SNAP has partnered with Tucson Place and the Alzheimer’s Association—Desert Southwest Chapter—to create a neighborhood-based program which reduces the stigma of dementia and addresses some of the ever-increasing concerns of family members who are providing that care for those older adults with dementia.

 ONGOING PROGRAMS & SERVICES

 - The SNAP Lunch Bunch meets once a month for lunch with friends…and yet-to-meet friends.
 Lunch Bunch offers a monthly social gathering and learning activities to help support aging in place.
 The Lunch Bunch meets at Sunrise Mountain Ridge clubhouse (6940 E. Loma del Bribon) on the last Wednesday of each month from 11:30 to 1 P.M.
+Reservations are not required.
 Transportation may be requested by calling the SNAP office in advance.
-No reservations are required for this social event, drawing 10-40 people.
-There is no planned program but attendees always enjoy a lively discussion.
-Advanced notice signs are placed in various Sunrise communities and invites on the Sunrise SNAP Facebook page.
+Watch for signs in various Sunrise communities and invites on the Sunrise SNAP Facebook page.
 Participants bring their own brown bag lunch and SNAP provides a beverage and dessert.

 - “Snapshots” is a quarterly newsletter sent electronically to friends and supporters of the organization; it is also mailed to all clients not connected to the Internet.
 A copy may be requested by calling the SNAP office at 520-437-9556.
 View the current newsletter HERE.